maxgmr/rust-maintenance-docs/updating-rustc.md

 #### The i386 whitelist

 Finally, we just need to ask an Archive Admin to add the new `rustc` package to the i386 whitelist so it can be added to the new package queue.
 Subscribe `ubuntu-archive` to the bug and add a comment requesting addition to the i386 whitelist.

+#### Requesting review

+You're now ready to get a review!
+Subscribe `ubuntu-sponsors` to your bug to make it visible for review and upload.